cbrgm/telegram-robot-rss/README.md

 ### Usage

 RobotRSS has an easy-to-use user interface to get started.
-Write the [@RobotRssbot][2f7e3ad7] via telegram.
+Write the **official [@RobotRssBot][2f7e3ad7]** via telegram.
 Use the following commands to manage your subscriptions:

 [2f7e3ad7]: https://telegram.me/RobotRssBot "RobotRSS"